StarbucksSangha/StarbucksSangha/info.md

 ---
 # Welcome...

-We're not quite up and runnin yet.
+We're not quite up and running yet.

 But we will be soon.